bluntano/power-switch-c/README.md

 # power-switch-c
  🖥️ A remote power switch for my PC 🖥️

+ Generally speaking, I wouldn't advise you to use that web server code outside local network, as it has its own disadvantages like, no POST methods and not very secure.

 ## What makes it so special?
 The remote web server is written in C, which I've never done before: writing a web server in C language.